designdegenerate/linktomyself-backend/README.md

 Rename keys-template.js into keys.js, fill in your MongoDB and Cloudinary credentials, and some sort of password for JWT key encryption.

 Then, run the server using ``node server.js`` or ``nodemon server.js`` if nodemon is globally installed.

+## License
+Licensed under the terms of the MIT license.